rsnodgrass/gitinspector/README.md

 An [npm](https://npmjs.com) package is provided for convenience as well.
 To install it globally, execute `npm i -g gitinspector`.

 > **Note:** As of the latest version, gitinspector requires **no external Python dependencies** (PyYAML dependency has been removed), making direct usage the simplest installation method.

+#### Option 3: Github Workflow

+See [.github/workflows/gitinspector.yml](.github/workflows/gitinspector.yml) for an example of setting up an automated report via Github Workflow.

 ### License
 gitinspector is licensed under the *GNU GPL v3*.
 The gitinspector logo is partly based on the git logo; based on the work of Jason Long.
 The logo is licensed under the *Creative Commons Attribution 3.0 Unported License*.